jrc03c/js-math-tools/readme.md

 ## `set(x)`

-Returns the unique values in arbitrarily nested array `x`.
+Returns the (unsorted) unique values in `x`.

 ## `shape(x)`

-Returns the shape of arbitrarily nested array `x`.
-If `x` is smooth, then the returned shape will be a 1-dimensional array; but if `x` is jagged, then the returned shape will be an array with a mix of numbers and sub-arrays.
+Returns the shape of `x`.
+If `x` is "smooth" (i.e., non-jagged), then the returned shape will be a 1-dimensional array; but if `x` is jagged, then the returned shape will be an array with a mix of numbers and sub-arrays.
 For example:

 ```js
 const smooth = [